kirube1992/codereview/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

- would like to thank all my cooding partners and reviewers
+ would like to thank all my codding partner and frend to give me this code and his trial frend

 <p align="right">(<a href="#readme-top">back to top</a>)</p>